adamrmoss/edu-basic/docs/edu-basic-language.md

 ### PLAY Statement

-The `PLAY` statement plays music or sound on a specific voice.
+The `PLAY` statement plays music or sound on a specific voice. **All `PLAY` statements play music in the background**—execution continues immediately without waiting for the music to finish.

 **Syntax:**
 ```